 - A public policy essay of no more than five typed, double-spaced pages regarding an issue of interest to you (prepare a document to upload).
-This essay should clearly explain the relevant issue(s), describe the major contending views, argue a position and defend it with relevant evidence.
+The essay itself must be no more than five typed pages, excluding any cover page, citation page, etc. This essay should clearly explain the relevant issue(s), describe the major contending views, argue a position and defend it with relevant evidence.
 The essay will be evaluated on the quality of its analysis and writing, and the coherence of its argument.
 Include proper citations of all source material: there are several citation styles that are commonly used.
 The essay may follow any standard style format for a college paper.
 For students who apply to the Tribal Governance concentration, your essay should deal with issues specific to tribal communities and show a well developed understanding of policies that are relevant to tribal governments, or policy issues affecting American Indian, Alaska Native, Native Hawaiian or international indigenous groups.

-- The names of two recommenders with email addresses and phone numbers -- *After* the application is submitted, the recommenders you name on the online application form will be emailed to submit their letters of recommendation (LORs) via email, so be sure to have the name, email address and phone numbers of your recommenders ready when applying.
+- The names of two recommenders with email addresses and phone numbers -- Enter this information in the online application form.
+Then, your recommenders will be emailed to submit their letters of recommendation (LORs) via email.
+Recommenders are emailed right away, *before* you submit your application.
 Recommenders must provide clear evidence that you are capable of doing graduate-level work: for example, evidence of writing, analytical and general communication skills of high quality and at a level appropriate for graduate study.
 Current and former faculty, supervisors, colleagues, etc. are potential providers of recommendations.
 Applicants who were awarded their bachelor's degree within the last two years must provide at least one LOR from a faculty member.
 Recommenders may address LORs to the "MPA Admission Committee".
 Letters of recommendation (LORs) less than a year old are preferable; LORs can be no older than two years from the date of application.
-If necessary, printed ("hard") copies of recommendations -- signed orignals only -- may be submitted instead, as follows: (1) Recommenders mail or deliver a signed original; (2) Applicants mail or deliver a signed, original recommendation in its original, sealed envelope.
+If necessary, printed ("hard") copies of recommendations -- signed originals only -- may be submitted instead, as follows: (1) Recommenders mail or deliver a signed original; (2) Applicants mail or deliver a signed, original recommendation in its original, sealed envelope.
 Note that names and contact info for recommenders are required for submission of an online application -- even when hard copies of recommendations will be submitted -- and therefore *must* be entered as part of the online application.
 Mail or deliver hard copies of recommendations to this address: Office of Admissions, Attention: MPA Applications, Evergreen State College, 2700 Evergreen Parkway NW, Olympia, WA 98505.

 - Nonrefundable application fee of $50.
 The online application system accepts Mastercard, Visa, Discover and American Express credit cards or an e-check (requires a routing number and bank account number).
 Re: credit cards: there is a 2.75% convenience charge for using a credit card.
-Re: e-checks: expect a bank processing delay of 6 business days when paying by e-check, which will delay application receipt and processing and recommender notification by 6 days, when the e-check "clears".
-For example, if you submitted an application on Wednesday, January 16th and paid your application fee by e-check, your application was received and processed by Evergreen *and* your recommenders were emailed on Thursday, January 24th.
+Re: e-checks: expect a bank processing delay of 6 business days when paying by e-check, which will delay application receipt and processing and recommender notification by 6 business days, when the e-check "clears".
+For example, if you submit an application on Tuesday, January 21st and pay your application fee by e-check, your application will be received and processed by Evergreen on Wednesday, January 29th.

 - Official transcripts -- request and submit official transcripts from *every* college or university attended - including Evergreen - regardless of credit earned, the nature of coursework, or whether you earned a degree.
 We need official transcripts from any and all colleges attended, even if those credits were accepted and applied toward the award of a Bachelor's (or other) degree by any institution.
 (For Evergreen students and alums: you must submit *new* official transcripts from every college or other institution from whom Evergreen accepted/awarded credit toward your Bachelor's degree.)
 One transcript must verify the award of a bachelor's degree (if you have not yet received your bachelor's degree, see information about "Provisional admission" below).
 A transcript is considered official if it bears the official seal and signature of the issuing institution and is sent directly by that institution to Evergreen's Office of Admissions, or is enclosed in a sealed envelope from the issuing institution and delivered by the applicant to the Office of Admissions.
 If the envelope is opened *prior* to receipt by the Office of Admissions, the transcript is no longer official and cannot be accepted.
 Electronic transcripts: Evergreen can also receive official transcripts electronically from schools that are members of Docufide, National Student Clearinghouse, Naviance and Scrip-Safe International.
 Check with your previous institution's registrar to find out if they participate in any of these electronic transcript services.
 (Re: provisional admission -- "Provisional admission" can be granted on the basis of work in progress near the completion of a bachelor's degree.
 The applicant should submit an official transcript showing work completed to date at the time of application.
 Occasionally, we may need to request an updated transcript during the review process.
 A final transcript, showing completion of outstanding coursework and the conferring of the bachelor's degree, must be submitted to gain regular admission status.)